wp-plugins/simple-instagram/README.md

 ## Upgrade Notice ##

 ### 1.0.1 ###
-Fixes the authorize button to avoid a 302 redirect.
+Fixes the authorize button to avoid a 302 redirect and deactivation error.
 Upgrade immediately.